 Now let’s find out where your target audience hangs out.
 Here’s a break down by each major platform:

-With 1 billion users, Instagram is a great second for many small businesses.
+With over 1 billion users, Instagram is a great second for many small businesses.
 Their audience is global too and while it’s audience is still slightly skewed towards women, men are major players on Instagram too.
 The majority of users are under 50 years old.
 Instagram can be a good place to reach Generation Z, Millenials, and young Gen Xers.

 Twitter is the only social media platform where there are as many men as women.
 If you have a sports related business, Twitter can be a great fit.
 Lots of nonprofits, government organizations, and local community based services do well here too.

 Pinterest’s power for small businesses is often underestimated.
 It’s users tend to be more women than men and the age range is large with 18-49 year olds having the most users.
 The only social media platform that is really more of a search engine, Pinterest can be incredible to send traffic to your website.
 The buying power of Pinterest users is unmatched too.
 If you have a blog, product-based business, or lifestyle brand, you should check out Pinterest because it may be a great place to fine your ideal customer.

 LinkedIn is the largest platform for professionals.
 It usage among men and women is similar and it’s largest age range is 25-49 years old.
 You can search for your target audience across industries and by job level.
 If you are looking to reach someone in the professional space or sell B2B, LinkedIn is worth looking at.

 Now that you know who your ideal target audience is, how to create content to attract your target audience, and where to find your target audience on social media, you can start attracting the right followers and make some great online relationships with potential new customers.

 Updated April 2020.
 Check out Social Sprouts statistics to get all the demographic information for each platform.